 Hanging energy-efficient exterior doors can also help.
 Doors made from fiberglass instead of wood offer several benefits, including increased energy efficiency.
-They are insulated against heat gain and loss, which means lower utility bills.
+They are insulated from heat gain and loss, which means lower utility bills.
 Plus, they don’t dent or warp, and because they are stronger than wood models, they are more secure against intrusion.

 Install Gaskets Over Outlets

 Sometimes the smallest gaps and cracks in your home can be just as damaging in terms of reducing energy efficiency.
 Your electrical outlets, for instance, can contribute to heat loss and gain.
-To protect them against the free flow of air, install rubber gaskets inside the outlet covers.
+To protect them from the free flow of air, install rubber gaskets inside the outlet covers.

 Follow the instructions on the gaskets carefully and make sure they fit snugly against the wall.
-You can also find gaskets for your switch or breaker boxes, which might deter air flow in those areas.
+You can also find gaskets for your switch or breaker boxes, which might deter airflow in those areas.

 At this time of the year in our area, the weather can be a bit unpredictable.
 While we generally see cooler temperatures, there can be those occasional warm or even hot days.
 On those warmer days, you can use fans to help with cooling.
 If you do need the air conditioner, you will be able to put it on a higher setting to save energy.

-On those more comfortable days, you might not need the air conditioner or the furnace, and can simply open windows and doors to let cool air in, and to help with ventilation.
+On those more comfortable days, you might not need the air conditioner or the furnace and can simply open windows and doors to let cool air in and to help with ventilation.
 On those days that are a little cooler, you can lower your thermostat and allow fans to help circulate the warmer air.